bhawanaagarwal/bhawanaagarwal/README.md

 ### Hi there 👋
-🚀 I am Bhawana Agarwal, a dynamic data enthusiast driven by results and armed with a Master of Science in Information Systems from Northeastern University.
+🚀 I am Bhawana Agarwal, a seasoned data enthusiast with over 6 years of hands-on experience, driven by results and armed with a Master of Science in Information Systems from Northeastern University.
 My academic journey has equipped me with a profound conceptual and theoretical understanding of cutting-edge technologies, including large language models, image generation, attention mechanisms, and Transformer models.
 🌐 My expertise spans a wide spectrum of technologies, cultivated through diverse experiences in both professional and academic settings.
 I am eager to connect with fellow enthusiasts, ready to share and expand our knowledge together.
 Let's embark on a journey of continuous learning and innovation!

+Excited to connect with you,
+Bhawana Agarwal 🚀

 ## My Recent Works: